themills22/thesis-project/readme.md

 The virtual version of Python I have installed is 3.12.2.
 Packages you'll need to install:

+* numpy
+* scipy

 ## Julia Install Steps

 The version of Julia I have installed is 1.10.4.
+Everything else you need should be in the TOML files.